top of page

 Hike Distance: 12.3 miles

 Our original plan for today was to hike in several side canyons located along Box Canyon Road.
-We had chosen this area in order to avoid crowds and comply with CA shelter in place that allowed for hikes if social distancing could be maintained.
 Unfortunately, as we approached the hills there were detour signs posted that Box Canyon Road was closed as a result of flooding from a heavy rainstorm the previous week.
 We quickly discovered an alternative hike in Coffee Bean Canyon located in the western Mecca Hills.

 The trailhead is located on a dirt road at the entrance to an aggregate company.
 A gate blocks access to the trail and it's a 2-mile walk form the gate to the actual entrance to the canyon.
 The road parallels the Coachella Canal that provides irrigation to the farm lands of the Imperial Valley.
 The Colorado River is the source for water in the canal.
 It's a strange sensation to walk along the trail with farm lands of Mecca on one side...